ianxxiao/use-athena/README.md

 **Is Athena for me if I haven't published anything?** Yes.
 We are here to help all writers to writer better and publish more.

 **Can Athen write the article for me?** No. Athena is here to augment your writing.
 No one can (or should) replace your own minds.
-And it's not fun if a machine write the article for you, right? :)
+And it's not fun if a machine writes the article for you, right? :)

 **If I run a Content team, how can Athena help?** We offer a team version.
 Please reach out to know more.